Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 <hr>

 1. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your local computer, and then open the code in your favorite editor (e.g., VS Code, Atom, PyCharm, etc).
-Once you are happy with your changes, use git to `add` your changes, `commit` them, and then `push` them back to this GitHub repo.
-See [external resources](#external-resources) for learning resources on using git/GitHub. (**Recommended**)
+Once you are happy with your changes, use git to `add` your changes, `commit` them, and then `push` them back to this GitHub repo. (**Recommended approach**)
 2. Edit the code in your browser by pressing the "." key to open an in-browser VS Code session.
+Commit your changes using the built-in version control panel.
-3. You can also simply navigate to the file you want to modify in the GitHub repo and click the edit icon.
+3. You can also simply navigate to the file you want to modify in the GitHub repo and click the edit icon to add your changes and commit them directly.
 4. Request access to the BRN Orchestra server (contains Jupyter Notebook, VS Code, and RStudio IDEs) by contacting training@bioresnet.org.
 Once granted, you will be able to open the repo in your own server sessions and `add`, `commit`, and `push` it back to GitHub.

 <hr>

 </details>

-Once you push your changes back to the GitHub repo, you should run the automated tests to see if your code works correctly.
+Once you push your changes back to the GitHub repo, **run the checks** to see if your code works correctly.
+You can run checks by issuing this bot command:

-To accomplish this, navigate back to the feedback pull request and issue the following bot command:

 ```
 @brnbot check
 ```

 I will see this comment and run the tests for you.
 You can monitor the progress of the checks in the "Actions" panel and see the results there.
 Once the tests are done, I will write a comment and I will tell you whether they passed or failed.
 If they failed, examine the log in the "Actions" tab to see what went wrong.
 Then update your code accordingly and rerun the tests.

-Rinse and repeat until they are all passing!

 <details>
 <summary>Testing details</summary>